 If you are looking for safer ice cream options during pregnancy, you may consider non-fat frozen yogurt (6).
 Just make sure it is from well-known brands and is made with pasteurized ingredients that are safe to include in your pregnancy diet.

 Also, pick up flavors that are suitable for your health.
 For instance, you may eat chocolate ice cream if you like chocolate.
 But have it occasionally and not too often.
-If you have any doubts, you may seek advice from your doctor regarding ice creams that are safe and not-so-safe for consumption.
+If you have any doubts, you may seek advice from your doctor, especially those who specialize in gynecology or prenatal care, regarding ice creams that are safe and not-so-safe for consumption.

 Ice Creams You Should Not Eat In Pregnancy